Dragon Day: Politics and pranks

 Dragon Day has been used as a form of political expression.
 At some point between its origin and 1920, the festivities were banned by Cornell's third president, Jacob Gould Schurman, because campus Catholics were offended by the theme.
 During the 1933-1934 school year, students constructed a large paper-mache beer stein to celebrate the repeal of Prohibition.
 In the 1950s, Dragon Day was cancelled in protest of Senator McCarthy's red scare.
 In 1968, the dragon was controversially painted entirely black in protest of the Vietnam War.
 In 1994, the possible cancellation of the Cornell in Rome architecture program prompted students to adopt a "Fall of Rome" theme.

 Campus pranks often surround Dragon Day.
 In 1966, a green pig was released into the Ivy Room, a dining hall, resulting in a massive food fight.
 In 1974, artist Oded Halahmy threatened to remove his outdoor sculptures from the campus after some were splattered with green paint and moved.
 The week before Dragon Day, the freshmen architects can be found running through campus lecture halls, barely clothed and painted green.
-That night they moon the windows of Uris Library's Cocktail Lounge.
+At night, they moon the windows of Uris Library's Cocktail Lounge.
 In 1990, the Department of Architecture severed all ties with the holiday due to the pranks, but began re-affiliating with it in 1993.

 Since the early 2000s, Nerd Walk has been an annual part of the event.
 The first-year students dress up and went through Cornell University libraries and engineering buildings (notably Duffield Hall) looking at books, attracting attention, and handing out quarter cards to advertise the Dragon Day event.